Fall 2020 Reopening

-ACDS has implemented a robust distance learning program for all its students, grades K-8, during the COVID-19 crisis.
-This spring, Kindergarten through fourth graders participated in synchronous lessons and received asynchronous video lessons and assignments daily.
+ACDS implemented a robust distance learning program for all its students, grades K-8, during the spring 2020 trimester.
+Kindergarten through fourth graders participated in synchronous lessons and received asynchronous video lessons and assignments daily.
 They also received weekly instruction from each of their special subject teachers: art, music, drama, Spanish, library, and PE.
 Believing that maintaining social connections with peers is essential to our students’ well-being, we also held virtual morning meetings and provided video lunch bunches, virtual field trips, and other opportunities for our Lower Schoolers to connect socially.

 Middle schoolers, grades 5-8, began each day by meeting with their small group advisory or, on Mondays, the entire Middle School division.
 Students received asynchronous video lessons and assignments in each subject four or five times per week plus one or two daily synchronous lessons via Zoom each day that rotated amongst their math, science, language arts, Spanish, and social studies classes.
 Teachers were also regularly available for Zoom office hours to work 1:1 or with small groups of students.
 Middle schoolers also continued to receive weekly assignments from their current trimester Arts course teacher (music, art or drama) and their PE teacher.

 Each morning parents and students received a daily checklist of tasks to be completed that day.
 These checklists were meant to help students pace their day, and included tasks for morning meeting, reading, writing, math, and science or social studies.
 Art, music, drama, Spanish, library and PE teachers posted assignments on Mondays to be completed over the course of the week.
 All instructions and materials were located in Google Classroom and SeeSaw.
 Each Lower School student was sent home on the last day of regular classes with an iPad and charger so that they were able to fully participate in our distance learning program.

 Students had scheduled whole class Zoom meetings and lessons as well as Zoom small group and 1:1 sessions with their teacher throughout the week.
 Lower School Zoom Schedule for Whole Class Events